-I really care about you learning International Trade.
+I really care about you learning International Economics.
 I think it is one of the most important classes you will take at Penn.
 My own experience (and experience supported by research in education) is that students learn more if they keep a constant attention to the material in the course.
-I think that the best way to achieve that result is through 4 tests, one every three to four weeks of classes.
+I think that the best way to achieve that result is through 4 short tests, approximately one every three weeks of class.
 Each test will be done during regular lecture hours, and it may not take all the lecture time.
 Each test will include short questions and exercises.
 Each test will be worth 15 points.
 There will be NO midterms or finals.